j0lms/notes-md/README.md

 # j0lms's digital garden
-Hello everyone.
+Hello everyone, I'm [[j0lms]].
 This is an experiment in note-taking and collaboration.